 docs in the

-Homebrew/brew repo, announcement emails, and other communications with the Homebrew community.
+Homebrew/brew repository, announcement emails, and other communications with the Homebrew community.

 This does not apply to any Ruby or other computer code.
 You can use it to inform technical documentation extracted from computer code, like embedded man pages, but it’s just a suggestion there.